We support organisations to access funding and become financially sustainable through expert guidance and insights.

 Aid Connect invites proposals from consortia of CSOs together with think tanks and public, private and third sector organisations for funding to help find solutions to complex situations across FCDO’s priority countries.
 Applications are made through a one-stage process – the submission of a proposal by the consortium lead.

 The Terms of Reference for each of the themes set out the background on UK Aid Connect and the process for submitting the proposal.

 Applications for Aid Connect are currently closed.

-Grants of up to £50,000 are available for projects of up to 2 years, and applications for funding can be submitted via on the UK aid direct website
+Grants of up to £50,000 were available for projects of up to 2 years, and applications for funding were submitted via on the UK Aid Direct website.

-DFID country offices have all published a country profile.
-The profiles set out: why DFID is investing in a country; what UK aid has achieved; what UK aid expects to achieve looking ahead; how DFID is supporting countries to transition from aid; what is being achieved for the UK; who DFID is working with; and their country spending plans over the financial years 2017/18 to 2018/2019.
+FCDO country offices have all published a country profile.
+The profiles set out: why FCDO is investing in a country; what UK aid has achieved; what UK aid expects to achieve looking ahead; how FCDO is supporting countries to transition from aid; what is being achieved for the UK; who FCDO is working with; and their country spending plans over the financial years 2017/18 to 2018/2019.
 This is helpful as it will outline the priorities and programmes that the country office is going to procure.

 The National Lottery Community Fund